-- property, plant and equipment;

-- investment properties;
+- fixed assets;

-- investment property under development;

 - intangible assets; and

 - goodwill.

 If any such indication exists, the asset's recoverable amount is estimated.
-In addition, goodwill and intangible assets that have indefinite useful lives are tested for impairment annually even when there is no indication of impairment.
+In addition, for goodwill and intangible assets that have indefinite useful lives, their recoverable amounts are estimated annually whether or not there is indication of impairment.